postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

   - type: link
     name: "API Network Exploration: Infermedica"
     url: "https://blog.postman.com/2018/05/25/api-network-exploration-infermedica/"
-  - type: section
-    name: "Next Steps"
-  - type: link
-    name: "Public API documentation"
-    url: "/docs/postman-for-publishers/public-api-docs/"

 warning: false
 ---

 You can publish your API documentation to make it available for public viewing by anyone who has the link.
-[Published documentation](/docs/postman-for-publishers/public-api-docs/) allows anyone who wants to learn how to use your API to view detail on endpoints, including parameters, request and response bodies, and example code.
+Published documentation) allows anyone who wants to learn how to use your API to view detail on endpoints, including parameters, request and response bodies, and example code.

 [![postman API docs](https://i.imgur.com/jNF08qQ.png)](https://i.imgur.com/jNF08qQ.png)